Popular Topics

 Otoplasty

 Cosmetic surgery to alter the looks of the external ears is referred to as otoplasty.
 Otoplasty can move, remove, add, or reshape the ear as per the individual’s choice.
 ENT surgeons, plastic surgeons or maxillofacial surgeons carry out this procedure.
 This procedure will cost about US$ 2,000 to US$ 5,000.
 Otoplasty is usually done when the person is aged between 4 and 14 though this surgery can be performed on adults too.
-This surgery produces very good results in children rather than adults as their cartilages are not as firm as adult cartilages.
+This surgery produces very good results in children rather than adults as their cartilage are not as firm as adult cartilage.
 Through otoplasty you can:

 • Bring the ears closer to the head; popularly known as ear pinning.